 Hadoop is an open-source framework for storing, organizing and analyzing unstructured data sets.

-While we can't tell the future, currently, big data requires humans with experience in the industry and company to interpret the data and make actionable decisions.
+While we can't tell the future, big data currently requires humans with industry experience to interpret it and make actionable decisions.

 Many businesses use cloud solutions to store, organize and analyze big data.